MuckRock/wordpress-documentcloud/README.md

 ## Changelog

 ### 0.7.0
+* Removes the `responsive` and `responsive_offset` options.
+    All embeds are rendered responsively, so this option is now deprecated.
+    The `height` and `width` of the embed can still be limited with their respective options, but the embeds will respond to the size of their container.

 ### 0.6.0
 * Add Gutenberg block for embedding DocumentCloud documents resonating a functionality similar to the shortcode.